-Structure-based approaches determine common chemical structures in order to match the atoms of the reactant with that of the product.
-Tools such as AutoMapper and ICMAP pioneer this method.
-AutoMapper accepts many chemical formats such as InChI and SMILES but lacks the ability to identify the reaction center.
+Structure-based approaches determine common chemical structures to match the atoms of the reactant with that of the product.
+Tools such as AutoMapper40 and ICMAP41 pioneer this method.
+AutoMapper accepts many chemical formats such as InChI and SMILES but cannot identify the reaction center.
 Edit with ZoteroICMAP, however, can mark the reaction center.
-Structure-based approaches, however, function on the condition that the reactants and products maintain similr enough substructure to be compared and mapped.
+Structure-based approaches, however, function on the condition that the reactants and products maintain similar enough substructure to be compared and mapped.

-Optimization-based approaches use Mixed Integer Linear Optimization (MILP) to identify atom mappings.
-Determination of REAction Mechanisms (DREAM) and Minimum Weighted Edit-Distance (MWED) are tools that use such an approach.
+Optimization-based approaches use Mixed Integer Linear Optimization (MILP) to identify atom mappings.40 Determination of REAction Mechanisms (DREAM)39 and Minimum Weighted Edit-Distance (MWED)38 are tools that use such an approach.
 Optimization-based approaches aim to minimize the number of bonds broken, bonds formed, and bond order changes, between reactants and products.
-Like DREAM, MWED assigns weights to bonds of the molecules in the reaction and a specific cost when a bond is modified.
+Like DREAM, MWED assigns weights to bonds of the molecules in the reaction and a specific cost when a bond is modified.42